centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

 #### Gateway Configuration

-- Gateway Server: copy the following code to the `/etc/centreon-agent/centreon-agent.yml` file of the Agent that will act as a Gateway server.
+- Gateway Server: copy the following code to the `/etc/centreon-agent/centreon-agent.yml` file of the Helios that will act as a Gateway server.
 To strengthen the security of communications between the gateway client and the gateway server, you can define an authentication token (`auth-token`), i.e. the character string you want (this is not the same token as the one you used to configure the `centreon-agent.yml` file).

     ```yaml
     gateway: